 The Center for Children’s Books (CCB) at the School of Information Sciences is a crossroads for critical inquiry, professional training, and educational outreach related to youth-focused resources, literature, and librarianship.

-Featured Collection: Pride Month
+Featured Collection: Native American Heritage Month

 Happening at the CCB